7 Types Of Marketing Games (with great playable examples)11 min read

 Platforms games are one of the most engaging types of Marketing Games out there.
 They are really delightful for customers so they can also be used for brand recognition and brand loyalty.

-Platform games are also a great asset to your Seasonal Marketing strategy because you can adapt them to different holidays.
+Platform games are also a great asset to your seasonal marketing strategy because you can adapt them to different holidays.
 For example, you could have a platform game for Easter where the character is a bunny that needs to collect eggs and avoid trunks of trees.

 Platform Games - types of marketing games - Dot.vu

-4. Tapping Games
+6. Tapping Games

 Tapping Games, similarly to Platform Games, are also very fun Marketing Games that are highly engaging.
 In a tapping game, participants tap (or click) as fast as possible to collect valuable items while trying to avoid unwanted ones.